 They can either be with a single or multi-section.
 Also, they must be built on a permanent chassis that can be transported to the site where the home will reside on.

 Again, you can see where risk plays a factor.
 Permanent versus temporary is definitely a conditional term of coverage which effects acceptability of risk.

 Federal Building Code

-This agency was created, which is inspected to ensure compliance with the HUD code, which is certified in either a red or silver label and can be accepted under a mobile home coverage policy.
+This is certified in either a red or silver label and can be accepted under a mobile home coverage policy.

 Mobile Homes built-in a factory prior to 1976 that are built on a permanent chassis and able to be transported to its site are also acceptable under this type of coverage policy.

 Modular Homes that were built-in a factory and also can be transported to the site in where the modules will be set for installation by a licensed builder are also an acceptable risk under a mobile home coverage policy.

 However, if your modular home was not built on a permanent chassis or up to HUD code, then you must meet state, local or regional codes at the site where the home is located.

 This example would be ineligible for owner-occupied and rental risk since it only applies to tenants.